k3ssen/SymfonyVuetified/README.md

 # Concept/usage

-The aim is to make it easy to use Twig and Vue without resorting to API's or `data-` attributes in html.
+This base projects aims to make it easy to use Twig and Vue without resorting to API's or `data-` attributes in HTML.

-## global vue object
+## Global vue object

 The basic concept is that you can use a global vue object.
 This object will be used for creating the vue-instance.